 La Graciosa is one of the volcanic Canary Islands and the perfect destination for a day trip on Canary Islands.
 Its location is 2 km north of the island of Lanzarote, and it is administrated by the municipality of Teguise.
 The island is part of the Chinijo Archipelago.
 Its length is 8 km and the width is 4 km, making a total area of 29 km2.

 Only in the year of 2018 La Graciosa officially became the eighth Canary Island.
 Before then, the island had the status of an islet, administratively dependent on the island of Lanzarote.
 The only two settlements on the island are Caleta de Sebo in the southeastern part of the island and the summer-residence of Casas de Pedro Barba.
 There are no natural water sources on the island, the desalinated water has been piped directly from neighboring Lanzarote since 2001.

 La Graciosa has no single paved road.
 Isn’t it cool? 😎 You can walk surrounded by authentic nature in its purest form.
 The streets and the roads are unpaved sand.
-Motor vehicles are strictly limited to a handful of licensed vehicles for special purposes.
+They have strictly limited motor vehicles to a handful of licensed vehicles for special purposes.
 The population is about 700.
 Tourism is the main industry along with fishing.
 Every year, tourists flock to the island for its tempered climate and its sandy volcanic coasts.
 The island has a school, lyceum, post office, supermarkets, medical center, pharmacy, a bank branch, a beautiful port, beaches, bar-restaurants, and a square.

 How to get to La Graciosa island?